open-telemetry/opentelemetry-specification/specification/metrics/supplementary-guidelines.md

 ##### Asynchronous example: attribute removal in a view

-Suppose the metrics in the asynchronous example above are exported through a view configured to remove the `tid` attribute, leaving a single-dimensional count of page faults by `pid`.
+Suppose the metrics in the asynchronous example above are exported through a view configured to remove the `pid` attribute, leaving a count of page faults.
 For each metric stream, two measurements are produced covering the same interval of time, which the SDK is expected to aggregate before producing the output.

 The data model specifies to use the "natural merge" function, in this case meaning to add the current point values together because they